tomberget/yaml-courseware/README.md

 There is a default ruleset that *yamllint* will use in order to validate YAML files.
 By adding a `.yamllint` file to the root of your repository, you can globally change how, and for what, the linter should report errors or warnings.
 A more relaxed example file can be found at the root in this repo at [.yamllint](/.yamllint).

-### yq
+### YAML Query (yq)

-[yq](https://mikefarah.gitbook.io/yq/) is a lightweight and portable command-line YAML processor.
+[YAML Query](https://mikefarah.gitbook.io/yq/) (yq) is a lightweight and portable command-line YAML processor.
 Using this tool, you can easily query YAML files for content, or convert YAML -> JSON -> YAML in order to see what values are actually used.
 When dealing with anchors and references, this is an easy way to validate the YAML values.

 #### Convert YAML -> JSON -> YAML